happyplan/happyplan/README.md

 #### Server

-When you start `$ grunt`, you already have a server started to display your webpages. `http://localhost:8080` should be opened in your browser automatically :)
+When you start `grunt`, you already have a server started to display your webpages. `http://localhost:8080` should be opened in your browser automatically :)

 ---